 The State HOME program is competitive within certain categories.
-As explained in the method of distribution narrative, HOME funds are made available for competition as follows: 15% to the CHDO set-aside, 10% to the Supportive Needs set-aside, and 65% allocated regionally based upon the percentage of low-income households in areas of Tennessee, excluding local HOME Participating Jurisdictions (PJs).
-Local PJs are those local governments in Tennessee that receive HOME funds directly from HUD.
-The Local PJs are Clarksville, Chattanooga, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, Sullivan County, and Washington County, excluding the Town of Jonesborough).
+As explained in the method of distribution narrative, HOME funds are made available for competition as follows: 15% to the CHDO set-aside, 10% to the Supportive Needs set-aside, and 65% allocated for urban and rural areas of the state, based upon the percentage of low-income households in the designated urban and rural counties, excluding local HOME Participating Jurisdictions (PJs).
+The urban areas of the state include the following counties: Anderson, Blount, Bradley, Carter, Coffee, Dyer, Gibson, Hamilton, Hamblen, Haywood, Madison, Maury, Montgomery, Putnam, Roane, Rutherford, Sumner, Unicoi, Williamson and Wilson.
+All other counties are considered rural.
+The urban allocation is 44% of the remaining 65% of the funding and the rural allocation is 56%.
+Local PJs are those local governments in Tennessee that receive HOME funds directly from HUD and include: the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Johnson City, Bluff City, Kingsport, Sullivan County and Washington County, excluding the town of Jonesborough), Chattanooga, Clarksville, Jackson, Knoxville, Memphis, Nashville-Davidson, Knox County and Shelby County.